Philipid3s/FnBtrackingClient/README.md

 Web App for the tracking of In-Flight Food and Beverage wastage.

-According to the International Air Transport Association, airlines produced 5.2 million tons of waste per year.
+According to the International Air Transport Association, airlines produce around 5 million tons of waste per year.
 This amount could reach 10 million tons annually by 2030 !

 Hosted on [Heroku](https://app-fnbtracking.herokuapp.com/): https://app-fnbtracking.herokuapp.com/